aws-samples/sample-sitewise-mqtt-sfc/README.md

                +-----------------------------------------------------+
 ```

-*Figure 2: SFC used as `External protocol converter`, collecting fom Modbus-TCP & sending to local MQTT broker*
+*Figure 2: SFC used as `External protocol converter`, collecting from Modbus-TCP & sending to local MQTT broker*

 As shown in Figure 2, the demonstration system consists of five main components: